 Centella asiatica has been shown to produce antioxidant effects significantly in multiple studies .

 Shown to produce anticonvulsant effects .
 (Still compiling research).

 The positive effects on brain aging, as reported by Ilkay Erdogan Orhan, (2012), is generally attributed to its 2 major triterpene saponosides (asiatic acid, madecassic acids), and their heterosides, and is due to multiple mechanisms.

-Tyrosinase has been linked with parkinson's disease through its role on neuromelanin formation in the brain, and may be associated with dopamine neurotoxicity associated with the neurodegeneration associated with parkinson's disease.
+Tyrosinase has been linked with Parkinson's disease through its role in neuromelanin formation in the brain and may be associated with dopamine neurotoxicity associated with the neurodegeneration associated with Parkinson's disease.
 Centella asiatica ethanol extract has been shown to produce inhibitory effects against this enzyme .

 The succas and fresh leaf extract of this plant has been shown to augment dendritic arborization in neurons, and reduce levels of β-amyloid plaques in the hippocampus in mice .